Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Cotorsion over arbitrary rings

 \begin{proposition} The functor $Tr(\mathscr{I}, C) \simeq C_{1}(\blank, C)(\Lambda)$, viewed as a functor of~$C$ from all modules to cotorsion-free modules, preserves all limits. \end{proposition}

 \begin{proof} Follows from Proposition~\ref{P:coreflector-limits}. \end{proof}

 \begin{remark} Enochs and Jenda~\cite[Definition 5.3.22]{EJ2000} say that a module $M$ over an arbitrary ring is cotorsion if $\Ext^{1}(F,M) = \{0\}$ for any flat module $F$.
-They remark that their definition generalizes the definitions of Harrison~\cite{Har} and Warfield~\cite{W} and agrees with that of Fuchs~\cite{Fuchs} but differs from the definition of Matlis mentioned above.
+They remark that that definition\footnote{That definition is already present in~\cite[p.
+46]{J-77}.} generalizes the definitions of Harrison~\cite{Har} and Warfield~\cite{W} and agrees with that of Fuchs~\cite{Fuchs} but differs from the definition of Matlis mentioned above.
 The last observation is easy to explain: injective modules are cotorsion in the sense of Enochs and Jenda, but in general such modules are not cotorsion in the sense of Matlis.
-In fact, as our definition shows, a better term for the cotorsion modules in the sense of Enochs-Jenda might have been ``cotorsion-free modules'' but, even under this new name, among such modules there would be modules which are not cotorsion-free in the sense of Definition~\ref{D:cotorsion-free}.
-For example, Enochs and Jenda~\cite[Lemma 5.3.23]{EJ2000} show that every pure injective is cotorsion in their sense.
-We shall now show that there are pure injectives which are not cotorsion-free in the sense of Definition~\ref{D:cotorsion-free}.\footnote{The authors are grateful to Gena Puninski for a helpful comment leading to this example.} Let $\Bbbk$ be a field, $\Lambda : = \Bbbk[[X]]$, and $C := \Lambda$.
+In fact, as our definition shows, a better term for the cotorsion modules in the sense of Enochs-Jenda might have been ``cotorsion-free modules'' but, even under this moniker, among such modules there would be modules which are not cotorsion-free in the sense of Definition~\ref{D:cotorsion-free}.
+For example, Enochs and Jenda~\cite[Lemma 5.3.23]{EJ2000} remark that every pure injective is cotorsion in their sense.\footnote{That comment is also present in~\cite[p.
+46]{J-77}.} We shall now show that there are pure injectives which are not cotorsion-free in the sense of Definition~\ref{D:cotorsion-free}.\footnote{The authors are grateful to Gena Puninski for a helpful comment leading to this example.} Let $\Bbbk$ be a field, $\Lambda : = \Bbbk[[X]]$, and $C := \Lambda$.
 Then~\cite[Proposition~1]{ZHZ} $\Bbbk[[X]]$ is pure injective as a module over itself.
 As $\Bbbk[[X]]$ is a PID, any injective is divisible and therefore the trace of the injectives in $\Bbbk[[X]]$ consists of divisible elements.
 Since $\Bbbk[[X]]$ is obviously not divisible, the injective trace is properly contained in $\Bbbk[[X]]$, and therefore $C$ is not cotorsion-free.
 In fact, since 0 is the only divisible element in $\Bbbk[[X]]$, the latter is cotorsion.
 Thus the class of cotorsion $\Bbbk[[X]]$-modules in the sense of Enochs-Jenda contains both cotorsion-free modules (e.g., injectives) and cotorsion modules (e.g., $\Bbbk[[X]]$). \end{remark}

 The next two results deal with the vanishing and the exactness properties of the cotorsion functor.
-Since mapping into an injective is an exact functor, we have
+Since injectives are cotorsion-free, Corollary~\ref{C:q-epi} yields

+\begin{proposition} If $C$ is injective, then $\injc(D) = 0$ for any quotient module $D$ of~$C$.
+In particular, all cosyzygy modules in an injective resolution of a module are cotorsion-free. \end{proposition}

 \begin{proposition} The following conditions are equivalent: